-The Sub-Committee must take such of the following steps as they consider necessary for the promotion of the licensing objectives as set out in paragraph 4(a) above.
+The Sub-Committee must take such of the following steps as they consider necessary for the promotion of the licensing objectives as set out in paragraph 5(a) above:-

-- (a) Grant the application as requested - (c) Reject or amend the application
+- (a) Grant the application as requested; or - (b) Reject or amend the application.

-The Sub-Committee are asked to note that they may not modify the conditions or reject the whole or part of the application merely because they consider it desirable to do so.
+The Sub-Committee are asked to note that they may not reject the application merely because they consider it desirable to do so.
 It must actually be necessary in order to promote the licensing objectives.